shyamsastha/sasthas.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-I am currently pursuing my Master's in Data Science at the [NYU Center for Data Science](https://cds.nyu.edu).
-I have 3+ years of experience building data and machine learning pipelines.
+I am currently pursuing my **Master's in Data Science** at the [NYU Center for Data Science](https://cds.nyu.edu).
+I have **3+ years** of experience building data and machine learning pipelines.
 My amalgam of professional and research experience in varied fields - finance, public health, cybersecurity, energy, and manufacturing has deeply ingrained in me a sense of applying data science across multiple disciplines.

-In the past, I worked as a Software Engineer - Data Science for 2 years at [Fidelity Investments](https://fcatalyst.com/overview), where I contributed to projects in NLP, Machine Learning and Software development, including Information Extraction, Abstractive and Extractive text summarization, OCR and Image Processing, Email Fraud Surveillance, Explainable AI and more.
+In the past, I worked as a **Software Engineer - Data Science** for 2 years at [Fidelity Investments](https://fcatalyst.com/overview), where I contributed to projects in **NLP, Machine Learning and Software development**, including Information Extraction, Abstractive and Extractive text summarization, OCR and Image Processing, Email Fraud Surveillance, Explainable AI and more.

-I also have over 1 year of research experience in the area of ML for social good.
-As a Research Scientist at [Mphasis Lab, Ashoka University](https://ashoka.edu.in/ML2CT), I worked on the statistical modelling of contact mixing patterns to devise interventions to limit the spread of infectious diseases.
+I also have over 1 year of research experience in the area of **ML for social good**.
+As a **Research Scientist** at [ML2CT Lab, Ashoka University](https://ashoka.edu.in/ML2CT), I worked on the statistical modelling of contact mixing patterns to devise interventions to limit the spread of infectious diseases.
 At [TavLab, IIIT-Delhi](http://tavlab.iiitd.edu.in/), I used Machine Learning to build predictive models for COVID-19 caseload predicion and surveillance of emerging variants.

 </div>